Pembroke Royal Garrison Artillery: Late War

-Regimental HQ of 532nd Coast Rgt became part of Milford Haven Fire Contol on 7 December 1942.
+Regimental HQ of 532nd Coast Rgt became part of Milford Haven Fire Control on 7 December 1942.
 By the end of 1942 the threat from German attack had diminished and there was demand for trained gunners for the fighting fronts.
 A process of reducing the manpower in the coast defences began in 1943, but there were few organisational changes for 532nd Coast Rgt: